bitcoin/bitcoin/doc/instantsend.md

 -instantsenddepth=<n>
 ```

 The key thing to understand is that this value indicates the number of "confirmations" a successful Transaction Lock represents.
-When Wallet RPC commands are performed (such as `listsinceblock`) this attribute is taken into account when returning information about the transaction.
-The value in `confirmations` field you see through RPC is showing the number of `"Blockchain Confirmations" + "InstantSend Depth"` (assuming the funds were sent via InstantSend).
+When Wallet RPC commands which support `minconf` and `addlockconf` parameters (such as `listreceivedbyaddress`) are performed and `addlockconf` is `true`, then `instantsenddepth` attribute is taken into account when returning information about the transaction.
+In this case the value in `confirmations` field you see through RPC is showing the number of `"Blockchain Confirmations" + "InstantSend Depth"` (assuming the funds were sent via InstantSend).

-There is also a field named `bcconfirmations`.
-The value in this field represents the total number of `"Blockchain Confirmations"` for a given transaction without taking into account whether it was InstantSend or not.
+There is also a field named `instantlock` (that is present in commands such as `listsinceblock`).
+The value in this field indicates whether a given transaction is locked via InstantSend.

 **Examples**

+1. `listreceivedbyaddress 0 true`
    * InstantSend transaction just occurred:
         * confirmations: 5
-    * bcconfirmations: 0
    * InstantSend transaction received one confirmation from blockchain:
         * confirmations: 6
-    * bcconfirmations: 1
    * non-InstantSend transaction just occurred:
         * confirmations: 0
-    * bcconfirmations: 0
    * non-InstantSend transaction received one confirmation from blockchain:
         * confirmations: 1

+2. `listreceivedbyaddress 0`
+   * InstantSend transaction just occurred:
+        * confirmations: 0
+   * InstantSend transaction received one confirmation from blockchain:
+        * confirmations: 1
+   * non-InstantSend transaction just occurred:
+        * confirmations: 0
+   * non-InstantSend transaction received one confirmation from blockchain:
+        * confirmations: 1

+3. `listsinceblock`
+    * InstantSend transaction just occurred:
+        * confirmations: 0
+        * instantlock: true
+    * InstantSend transaction received one confirmation from blockchain:
+        * confirmations: 1
+        * instantlock: true
+    * non-InstantSend transaction just occurred:
+        * confirmations: 0
+        * instantlock: false
+    * non-InstantSend transaction received one confirmation from blockchain:
-    * bcconfirmations: 1
+        * confirmations: 1
+        * instantlock: false